Maud Adams The Man With The Golden Gun

 • Q: How does Andrea Anders's fate compare to other Bond girls?

 • A: Andrea Anders's fate is similar to that of many Bond girls who meet tragic ends.
-However, her death is particularly poignant because she was on the verge of escaping her captivity and achieving freedom.
+Even so, her death is particularly poignant because she was on the verge of escaping her captivity and achieving freedom.
 Her sacrifice ultimately contributes to Bond's success in defeating Scaramanga.

 • Q: Where was the location of The Man With The Golden Gun?